 The Funds' cash position is monitored on a daily basis.
-In general, investments in cash and BCI Money Market Funds are expected to be highly liquid.
-BCI management utilizes appropriate measures and controls to monitor liquidity risk in order to ensure that there is sufficient liquidity to meet financial obligations as they come due.
+QuadReal management utilizes appropriate measures and controls to monitor liquidity risk in order to ensure that there is sufficient liquidity to meet financial obligations as they come due.
 The Funds' liquidity position is monitored daily by taking into consideration future forecasted cash flows.
 This attempts to ensure that sufficient cash reserves are available to meet forecasted cash outflows.